Five reasons your small business needs a business plan

 By creating a business plan, and having those milestones to work towards, you can prioritise your time and efforts.

-I have met many a new business owner, who during the start-up phase were spending their time and energy all over the place.
+I have met many new business owners, who during the start-up phase were spending their time and energy all over the place.
 Like a headless chicken.
 Not really understanding why they were doing what they were doing.

 You're going to be busy enough, make sure you're working towards a goal!